-- 3.35 Also within the document and shown on the proposals map are a number of statutory designations which are set outside the planning process and are not subject to consultation.
+- 3.57 Also within the document and shown on the policies map are a number of statutory designations which are set outside the planning process and are not subject to consultation.
 These include:

-- Conservation Areas
+- Conservation Areas;

-- Scheduled Monuments
+- Scheduled Monuments;

-- Registered Battlefields
+- · Registered Battlefields;

-- Listed Buildings
+- Listed Buildings;

 - · Sites of Special Scientific Interest (SSSI); and

-- Local Wildlife Sites
+- Local Wildlife Sites.

-- 3.36 Although the designation of these is set, there are a number of development management policies in this document which relate specifically to development in these areas or affecting these designations.
-These are subject to consultation and representations on the appropriateness of these policies are welcomed.
+- 3.58 Although the designation of these is set, there are a number of development management policies in this document which relate specifically to development in these areas or affecting these designations.
+It is therefore appropriate to indicate their location on the policies map.